iManagement

 • Calm intervention, without vibrations

-• Light smoking at the entrance (or occasionally water)
+• Light smoking at the entrance (or just water)

-• Very moderate smoke over the top of the frames
+• Very sparing smoke over the tops of the frames

-• Remove the divider or an outer frame to create space
+• Remove the division board or an outer frame to create space

 ⏱️ Target duration: 10 to 15 minutes maximum.